kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     | 2018-03-10 14:10:03.957584 | 24861 _build_tns ru 1624  this->_current_tn_lg :en:                  |
     | 2018-03-10 14:10:04.145263 | == GOOD!!!===== LG :en: === used :259: secs                          |

-The result shows that one by one the languages are switched and the correct translation is found:
+The result shows that one by one those 6 languages are switched and the correct translation is found:

 - Sprachversionen,
 - Language versions,